 While the embedded editor is available to all users, only users on paid accounts can connect their Quip workspaces to their Lucidchart accounts.
 To upgrade, visit our pricing page or contact our sales team.

 The following article walks through the Lucidchart functionality accessible within Quip.
 Additionally, existing hotspots, linked data, conditional formatting rules, and layers will function in Quip, but cannot be created in Quip.
-Revision History, Presentation Mode, ERD Import, AWS Import, UML Import, and Visio Import are not supported in Quip.
+Revision History, Presentation Mode, ERD Import, AWS Import, UML Import, and Visio Import cannot be accessed in Quip - you must go to Lucidchart directly to use them.

 To connect, follow these steps: